Go Nuts for Doughnuts

 Here in Coastal Virginia, doughnut shops are as diverse as a shaker of sprinkles.
 You’ll find traditional options—simply fried to perfection and modestly glazed—and eccentric circles studded with crushed candy bars, children’s breakfast cereal, shredded coconut and, of course, bacon.

 Where are the best local places to indulge in doughnuts?
 We asked; you answered by participating in our annual Best Of Awards.
-On the pages ahead, you’ll find the readers’ choices winners, plus our editorial picks for satiating that sweet tooth.
+Here you’ll find the readers’ choices winners, plus our editorial picks for satiating that sweet tooth.
 It’s a baker’s dozen of classic, over-the-top and even vegan and gluten-free options that you do-nut want to miss.

 The Scrumptious History of Doughnuts